demogorgon1/jelly/README.md

 * Robust handling of common failure modes to prevent loss of player progress.
 * Optimized for online games where high throughput and write performance are favored over low latency and read performance.

+Check out the wiki for more in-depth discussion of how _jelly_ works.

 ## Blobs!

 Binary blobs are usually the most flexible and robust way of storing player progress data for online games.
 Here are some reasons why: